-4) Comfort and Fit
+Comfort and Fit

 If, however, you are looking to take this out to the sport crag for some projecting, think of sizing them down to about a size and a half below street shoe size.
-They’ll feel real snug when you put them on, but will stretch gradually over time by about a half size.
+They’ll feel really snug when you put them on but will stretch gradually over time by about a half size.
 Given their leather construction, they’ll mold to your foot, delivering the perfect fit.
 Note, the La Sportiva line does tend to run on the narrower end of the spectrum.

-The Muiras feature a quick lacing system, making the on and off process a lot easier.
-Giving the laces one quick, firm tug is enough to secure the perfect cinched down fit.
-The removal process is just as easy, doing away with a big complaint of lace up shoes.
+The Muiras feature a quick lacing system, making the on-and-off process a lot easier.
+Giving the laces one quick, firm tug is enough to secure the perfect cinched-down fit.
+The removal process is just as easy, doing away with a big complaint of lace-up shoes.

-Without a doubt the Miura is an absolute top pick when it comes to climbing on edges, pockets and even smearing.
-If you balance your climbing priorities between the sport crag and longer multipitch climbs, then give these a try.
+Without a doubt, the Miura is an absolute top pick when it comes to climbing on edges, pockets, and even smearing.
+If you balance your climbing priorities between the sport crag and longer multi-pitch climbs, then give these a try.
 For an avid Miura wearer, they may even stock the shoe in different sizes, ready for all occasions.

-If you stick to bouldering almost exclusively than consider buying a shoe with a more specific application.
+If you stick to bouldering almost exclusively then consider buying a shoe with a more specific application.
 Though the Miura certainly doesn’t fall flat on steeper angles, when compared to a more downturned shoe, the difference is noticeable.